emagiz/emdocs/mds/microlearning/microlearning-managing-your-event-streaming-solution.md

 With that piece of information you can see how much it differs from the configured retention size.

 The moment there is a big gap between what is configured and what is actually used you should adapt your configuration based on what is actually used.
-If you fail to do so you can run out of Topic Storage for other topics which will mean that you cannot further extend your event streaming solution or it might happen that you need to pay a premium for GB storage outside of your contract.
+If you fail to do so you can run out of Topic Storage for other topics which will mean that you cannot further extend your event streaming solution.

 ### 3.3 Per topic, per consumer group overview how many message those consumers are behind